THE

 Sea Cucumber – The Reef Recycler

-• icon Sea cucumbers clean the ocean floor by breaking down organic material.
+• Sea cucumbers clean the ocean floor by breaking down organic material.

-• icon They help recycle nutrients, improving seafloor health.
+• They help recycle nutrients, improving seafloor health.

 These pressures aren’t isolated — they compound one another.
 Without systemic change and scalable restoration, coral reefs will not survive the century.